wepala/appa/README.md

 ## Deployment

-Deployments are done through Github actions.
+Deployments for this project are done through Github actions.
 They are automatically triggered for Android and iOS when a pull request is made for a **release branch**.
 They are also triggered when new commits are pushed to a release branch.

-For Android releases, we need the following information setup:
+For Android releases, This project needs the following information setup:

 - ANDROID_KEYSTORE \- Base64 encoded key store
 - ANDROID_KEYSTORE_PASSWORD \- Password for the key store
 - ANDROID_KEY_ALIAS \- Alias/name of the key
 - ANDROID_KEY_PASSWORD \- Password for the key

-For iOS, we currently need a developer team added to the project to create an IPA.
+For iOS, this project currently needs a developer team added to the project to create an IPA.

 ## Built With